kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 To protect at least one 3-pod replica in the current system, a user could try a PDB with `minAvailable: 3`.
 A node drain on node B would see that there will still be 4 pods remaining afterwards, and would evict replica 0 pod 2 and replica 1 pod 0 pods from node B, failing one pod in each replica.
 Technically the PDB was honored, but now both replicas have a failing pod and they both fail.

-After the change, a PDB with `minAvailable: 1` and `replicaKey: "leaderworkerset.sigs.k8s.io/group-key"` would identify the LWS replicas, and determine that evicting the pods in node B would cause both replicas to fail.
+After the change, a PDB with `minAvailable: 1` and `replicaKey` set would identify the LWS replicas, and determine that evicting the pods in node B would cause both replicas to fail.
 This violates the PDB, and the node drain would safely stop before eviction.

 ```mermaid
 graph TD